Abhiram7732/bert-layer-probing/README.md

-📌 Overview:
+📌 Overview
 This project focuses on structural probing of BERT to analyze how knowledge is localized across different layers of large language models (LLMs).
 Using PyTorch, Hugging Face Transformers, and Streamlit, the app provides reproducible workflows and interactive visualizations for exploring layer‑wise representations.

-🎯 Objectives:
+🎯 Objectives
 Identify which layers of BERT encode specific types of knowledge (syntax, semantics, factual).

 Compare probing performance across layers using linear classifiers.